andrew2020wit/youtube-transcript-to-text/README.md

 ## Functionality

-- Save YouTube Transcript as a formated text file
+- Save YouTube Transcript as a formated text file (md file, you can use any text editor, or Visual Studio Code)
 - Open the transcript into a new tab to read it more conveniently

-You have two extra buttons which may have slightly different positions (depending on video, above or below the transcript).
+You have two extra buttons which may have different positions (depending on video, above or below the transcript).

 Use them only after you see the transcript.

+## Limitations

+- Two extra buttons have different positions for videos with chapters (below the transcription) and without (above).
+- If you go from one page to another two buttons may disappear.
+Reload the page in this case.
+- You must click on "show video text" to see translation before click on this button.

+I created it for myself and at the moment I am quite pleased with the result, and I'm not going to spend my time to improve it.

 ## Screenshots